 Also, keep in mind that scoring these reduced rates requires that the family stay in one cabin.
 Some parents, especially those with older kids, prefer to book a separate room for their adult children.

 In that case, the first two people in each room will be paying the full fare.
 So, if privacy and space are paramount to your family, it’s going to cost you.

 Kids Sail Free

-Keep in mind that each cruise line has their own age limit for this perk; it’s not just anyone under 18 across the board.
-For Royal Caribbean it’s 12 and under, for MSC it’s 17 and under, and for CroisiEurope it’s 15 and under.
+Keep in mind that each cruise line has its own age limit for this perk; it’s not just anyone under 18 across the board.
+For Royal Caribbean, it’s 12 and under; for MSC, it’s 17 and under; and for CroisiEurope, it’s 15 and under.

 Research: What Cruise Lines Let Kids Sail Free?